open-soft-app/back-end-generator/README.md

-# Livewire Crud Generator
+# Back End Generator

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/open-soft-app/back-end-generator.svg?style=flat-square)](https://packagist.org/packages/open-soft-app/back-end-generator)

 A livewire CRUD Generation package to help scaffold basic site files.
 Package is autoloaded as per PSR-4 autoloading in any laravel version `^11.0` so no extra config required.
-However is has been tested on version `^10.0`.
 It uses ***auth*** middleware thus installs `breeze` just incase you don't have any other auth mechanism.

 ## Documentation